Bill C-30: Protecting Children from Internet Predators Act: Responses to the bill

 The bill was supported by many Canadian police agencies.
-Supporters of the bill have stated that all Canada's attorneys-general also support the bill, while critics have challenged that as untrue.
+Supporters of the bill stated that all of Canada's attorneys general also support the bill, while critics challenged that statement as untrue.

 A coalition of citizens and civil liberties organizations formed the StopSpying.ca coalition in June 2011 to speak out against lawful access.
-The coalition was led by OpenMedia.ca and considered responsible for leading the public outcry against bill c-30.
+The coalition was led by OpenMedia.ca and was considered responsible for leading the public outcry against Bill C-30.

-Without commenting on the morality of the bill, the Canadian Network Operators Consortium noted that smaller, independent ISPs would likely be unable to afford expensive new equipment to allow authorities real-time monitoring of their customers and may have to discontinue business.
-The Ministry had estimated that the initial cost of the bill to be $80 Million over four years, and $6.7 Million dollars each year after that.
-The ISPs claimed the cost could be much higher.
+The Canadian Network Operators Consortium noted that smaller, independent ISPs would likely be unable to afford expensive new equipment to allow authorities real-time monitoring of their customers and may have to discontinue business.
+The Ministry of Public Safety had estimated that the initial cost to the government to implement the bill would be $80 million over four years, and $6.7 million dollars each year after that.
+The ISPs responded that the cost could be much higher.
 According to the CBC, the costs would have either translated as higher telecommunications costs for Canadian consumers, or increased federal taxes to pay for the program.